 Simplifying content groupings within existing layout constraints to support first-time users

-Although we couldn’t conduct full usability testing, each update we made was in direct response to feedback aligned with our research insights.
+Each update we made was in direct response to feedback aligned with our research insights.
 If given more time, we would have tested key features like the language dropdown and product specs tab to ensure clarity and reduce friction across India’s diverse user base.

 Conclusion